amore-upf/manynames/README.md

 }
 ```

-* In addition, if you refer to anything specific to version 1 of ManyNames:
+* In addition, if you refer to anything specific to version 1:

 Silberer, C., S. Zarrieß, M. Westera, G. Boleda.
 2020.
 [Humans meet models on object naming: A new dataset and analysis](https://aclanthology.org/2020.coling-main.172/).
 Proceedings of the 28th International Conference on Computational Linguistics, 1893-1905.